yuanqing/isomorphic/README.md

 ## Ideas

-1. [**Redux**](http://rackt.github.io/redux/docs/introduction/ThreePrinciples.html) &mdash; App state is a single JSON object, which can be serialised.
+1. [**Redux**](http://rackt.github.io/redux/docs/introduction/ThreePrinciples.html) &mdash; App state is a single JSON object.
+This means that app state serialised.
 2. [**Flux**](https://facebook.github.io/flux/docs/overview.html) &mdash; Data *always* flows in a single direction through the app.
 3. [**React**](https://facebook.github.io/react/docs/why-react.html#declarative) &mdash; The view layer is a black box; whenever there is a change in the app state, our mental model can be that we will *re-render the entire app*.
 (But in practice, only the minimal set of DOM mutations are performed.)